TianqiLi7398/TianqiLi7398.github.io/about.md

 I served as reviewer in

-- Journals: IEEE RAL, Frontiers in Robotics and AI, Journal of Robust and Nonlinear Control, Digital Signal Processing.
+- Journals: IEEE RAL, IEEE T-ASE, Frontiers in Robotics and AI, Journal of Robust and Nonlinear Control, Digital Signal Processing.
 - Conference: IRCA